La Liga outright winner odds and prediction

 Best La Liga outright winner odds

 Despite a fine start to life under Hansi Flick, Barcelona were still as long as 13/8 at the beginning of October to win La Liga.
-That all changed with their thumping win in El Clasico, resulting in a new odds-on favourite in the outright winner market for the 2024/25 Spanish top flight heading into November.
+That all changed with their thumping win in El Clasico, resulting in a new odds-on favourite in the outright winner market heading into November, but a miserable run of results at the end of 2024, turned the tide back in the favour of the Madrid clubs.

 With Lamine Yamal, Robert Lewandowski and Raphinha forming a potent front three, the Catalans have at times looked unstoppable going forwards.
-They've rattled in 71 league goals already, and 124 in all competitions, but they are not a flawless team.
-There are some doubts about goalkeeper Wojciech Szczesny, as well as their ability to break down teams that defend very deep.
+They've rattled in 82 league goals already, and 139 in all competitions.

-It has already been a title race of many twists and turns, but following their latest win over Real Sociedad, Barca are odds-on to win La Liga again.
-They shortened from 6/5 to 8/11 as a result of the matchday 26 action.
+It has already been a title race of many twists and turns, but Barca are odds-on to win La Liga again.
+They shortened from 6/5 to 8/11 as a result of the matchday 26 action, and were cut further to 4/6 after their win at the Estadio Metropolitano.

 Who will win La Liga in 2024/25?
 According to the bookies, it was hard to look past Real Madrid at the beginning of the season, but their odds did lengthen significantly following humiliation in El Clasico and a slightly unconvincing start overall.